vapniks/statistics_projects/README.md

 # statistics_projects
-A few example statistics projects using stata and R.
+A few example statistics projects using stata, eviews and R.
 Only the code files are included, not the reports.

   * **tobacco_taxation** : regression analysis of panel data from the "Health Survey for England" 1998-2007 to explore the